paed01/bpmn-engine/API.md

 ### Script task

 A script task will receive the data available on the process instance.
 So if `request` or another module is needed it has to be passed when starting the process.
-The script task also has a callback called `next` that takes an occasional error.
-The `next` callback has to be called for the process to proceed.
+The script task also has a callback called `next` that has to be called for the task to complete.

+The `next` callback takes the following arguments:
+- `err`: Occasional error
+- `result`: The result of the script

 ```javascript
 'use strict';